ferjcast/TCU/blockchain_storage/README.md

-# VeriFlow Smart Contracts
+# Trusted Compute Units Smart Contracts

-This project contains the smart contracts for the VeriFlow system, implemented using Solidity and tested with Hardhat.
+This project contains the smart contracts for the system, implemented using Solidity and tested with Hardhat.

 ## Overview

 The project includes two main contracts:

-1. **VCCRegistry**: Manages the registration of Verifiable Composable Components (VCCs).
+1. **TCURegistry**: Manages the registration of Trusted Compute Units (TCUs).
 2. **AuditTrail**: Handles the logging of trace events for workflow execution.

 ## Prerequisites